mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 Import and deploy the Web Services to Fabric and then define the **tdm-WS** token in Fabric for the WS.

-Note that it is recommended to add the project's Web Services to a separate category to simplify upgrading the TDM version since the TDM category contains the product's Web Services.
+Note that since the TDM category contains the product's Web Services, it is recommended to add the project's Web Services to a separate category to simplify upgrading the TDM version.

 ### Generic TDM Interfaces